CONSORTIUM FOR ACCESS TO JUSTICE

 CONSORTIUM FOR ACCESS TO JUSTICE ANNUAL CONFERENCE

-The Consortium for Access to Justice is pleased to announce that its 6th annual Access to Justice Conference on incubators, residencies, apprenticeships and non-profit law firms will take place March 14-16, 2019 in Salt Lake City, UT.
-The University of Utah S.J.
-Quinney College of Law is hosting.
+The Consortium for Access to Justice is pleased to announce that its 7th annual Access to Justice Conference on incubators, residencies, apprenticeships and non-profit law firms will take place July 24, 2020.
+This will be our first online conference and will be free of charge.